 Not as great as the traditional hot bath.
 But, it works great for gifting purposes.
 I feel more than comfortable knowing they could be out of the fridge for days on end over the course of the holiday season.
 I always include a note to please keep them in the fridge.
 Give this method a try if you are scared of the hot-bath method (I am!).

 The homemade jam without pectin you see above is Blueberry Pomegranate, Cran-Apple, and Peach.
-I’ve included the recipes below…
+Most often, however, I make a simple strawberry jam which I've included the recipe for below...

 - ½ cup sugar